B. Bo Sramek, Ph.D., the President of BoMed, defected

 1994, Dr. Sramek also founded the

-Hemodynamic Society, and has been its Chairman.
+Hemodynamic Society, and has been its Honorary Chairman.
 He became the Visiting Professor

 of Biomechanics at the Czech Technical University in Prague, Czech Republic in 1995

-and was a co-editor of a textbook "Biomechanics of the Cardiovascular
+and is a co-editor of a medical and biomedical engineering textbook "Biomechanics of the Cardiovascular

 System."
 In 2000, he authored